14rcole/Audiate/README.md

 Java EE

 # Future
-May be implemented in Other languages in the future, namely JavaScript
+May be implemented in Other languages in the future, namely C/C++